- 01 UEFI VS BIOS: What is difference between BIOS and UEFI

 - 08 Troubleshooting 4: Create UEFI Bootable USB

 - 09 Bonus Tip: Clone UEFI Disk to SSD without Boot Issue

-UEFI stands for Unified Extensible Firmware Interface, adopts hard drives initialized with GPT partition style.
-BIOS stands for Basic Input-Output System, adopts hard drives initialized with MBR partition style.
+UEFI stands for Unified Extensible Firmware Interface and adopts hard drives initialized with GPT partition style.
+BIOS stands for Basic Input-Output System and adopts hard drives initialized with MBR partition style.

 UEFI allows users to use disk space beyond 2TB.
 It has a faster booting process and more security features.
 The booting process is like this: